ok7dmo/FT897/README.md

 * `resources.py` – shared constants such as mode codes and band lists
 * `ui_main.py` – PyQt5 user interface
 * `main.py` – application entry point
+* `debug_power.py` – optional helper for logging raw CAT traffic

 The UI polls the radio every 400 ms for the current frequency and only queries meter values about once per second or when the frequency changes.
 Power menus are populated dynamically based on the selected band.
+Run the application with `--debug` to print all bytes exchanged with the radio.